Mnegh/Intel-Scenery-Image-Classifier/README.md

 There are three main codes to use:

-i- CNN and ANN code
+1. CNN and ANN code

-ii- Pre-trained models code (Main) iii- SVM code.
+2. Pre-trained models code (Main)

+3. SVM code.

 The final 93.98% accuracy result can be obtained by using the ensemble of pre-trained models.

 ## Authors:

 Mohammed Alnegheimish

 Zayed Alharthi